 The appointment of women to senior diplomatic and security positions in the Indo-Pacific is on the rise.

-Australia, Timor-Leste, Indonesia, New Zealand and Samoa now all have women foreign ministers, with Australia’s Foreign Minister, Marise Payne, also having served as the country’s first women Defence Minister.
+Australia, Timor-Leste, Indonesia, New Zealand and Samoa now all have women foreign ministers, with Australia’s former Foreign Minister, Marise Payne, also having served as the country’s first women Defence Minister.
 The number of women appointed to senior ambassadorial roles, and as leaders in national security establishments, is also growing.

 The increasing number of women in these leadership roles marks an encouraging, and long overdue, change to a landscape traditionally dominated by men.
 This is bringing with it a fundamental shift in the dynamics and culture of international and regional engagement, and decision making.

 As Australian Ambassador to Vietnam from 2019 – 2022, and as a diplomat serving in regional and United Nations posts over the course of my career, I have been proud to play my part in this process of shifting the dial towards a more gender-focused, inclusive approach to international diplomacy and security.

 The increased representation of women has occurred in parallel with the growing focus on gender related issues across foreign policy and international security over the past two decades.

 A key foundation of this change occurred in 2000 with the adoption of UN Security Council (UNSC) Resolution 1325 on women, peace and security.
 This resolution put the spotlight on gender equality and equity aspects of the UNSC’s agenda by formally acknowledging that women and girls were disproportionately affected by armed conflict.
 It called for a gender perspective in peace negotiations and peacekeeping operations and asked UN Member States to increase women’s participation in negotiations and conflict resolution efforts.